 A Sermon on Ephesians 3:17Read more

-What is to be foundational to a Christian’s life?
-Out of all the traits that believers are to be aiming for, what is one of the most important, key characteristics that is supposed to define a follower of Jesus?
-The answer is love, and in this sermon from Ephesians 3:17, Dr. Martyn Lloyd-Jones explains why this is the case.
-Paul wrote that Christians are to be rooted and grounded in love, and thus, this love must be foundational to a Christian’s life.
-The higher a building is, the deeper and stronger its foundation must be, and the same is true with our lives.
-Building this foundation takes time, and as Dr. Lloyd-Jones reminds us, there are no shortcuts in the spiritual life.
-One of the ways to grow in this area is in how we relate to God.
-If we only think of God in intellectual ways, we will never experience the fullness of the riches of knowing Him, and it is this that He intended to naturally flow out into our other relationships.
+What is foundational to a Christian’s life?
+Of all the traits that believers are aiming for, what is one of the most important, key characteristics that is supposed to define a follower of Jesus?
+In this sermon on Ephesians 3:17 titled “Grounded in Love,” Dr. Martyn Lloyd-Jones states that the answer is love and explains why this is the case.
+Paul wrote that Christians are to be rooted and grounded in love, and this love must be foundational to a Christian’s life.
+The higher a building is, the deeper and stronger its foundation must be, and the same is true with one’s life.
+Building this foundation takes time and as Dr. Lloyd-Jones reminds, there are no shortcuts in the spiritual life.
+One of the ways to grow in this area is in how one relates to God.
+If the Christian only thinks of God in intellectual ways, they will never experience the fullness of the riches of knowing Him, and it is this that He intended to naturally flow out into other relationships.
 How important is love to a believer’s life?
-A distinctive that sets Christians apart from nonbelievers is that we are called to love our enemies, and thus, love plays a vital role in our witness to unbelievers.
-It also has an impact on how we handle the circumstances of life because if we are rooted in Christ’s love, we are resting in His sovereignty and plan for the world.
+A distinctive that sets Christians apart from nonbelievers is that they are called to love their enemies, and thus, love plays a vital role in the witness to unbelievers.
+It also has an impact on how one handles the circumstances of life because if they are rooted in Christ’s love, they are resting in His sovereignty and plan for the world.

 Additional Scripture Translations

 17so that Christ may dwell in your hearts through faith; and that you, being rooted and grounded in love,